Applies normalization and/or smoothing to spectra for further analysis or plotting.

 how to handle negative values.
 Possibilities are:

-adds the absolute value of the maximally negative values of each spectra to the reflectance at all other wavelengths (setting the minimum value to zero, but scaling other values accordingly).
+"none"does not perform negative value correction (default)."zero"sets all negative values to zero."addmin"adds the absolute value of the maximally negative values of each spectra to the reflectance at all other wavelengths (setting the minimum value to zero, but scaling other values accordingly).

 - span